nzetsu/rock-your-day/README.md

 # rock-your-day

+The main goal of ryd is to improve yout workflow.

 Simple app to start your day like a rock star!

 Automate the start of apps you want to use in your next session by adding them in your rock stage!